Unlocking Taiwan's transit market: challenges and opportunities. November 12, 2024

 When developing a mobile payment acceptance solution, developers must effectively create two completely different systems that work seamlessly together.
 There is the back-end system, including the attestation and monitoring server as well as the payment gateway which handles the actual payment transaction.
 Next, there is the local component (mobile application) which contains the user interface and manages the connection to the backend.

 There are multiple software components which must work together to create these systems.
 Firstly, the payment kernel provides all the necessary processing logic and data that are required to select and process a card application (using NFC technology).
 This can be included in a software development kit (SDK), which can be provided by a vendor or a payment scheme.
 There is also the merchant application which uses the card processing kernel/SDK API and the connection to the back-end system and terminal management system.
-Finally, there are multiple security modules to fulfil the requirements defined by PCI CPoC™, including the connection to the attestation and monitoring server in the back-end system.
+Finally, there are multiple security modules to fulfil the requirements defined by PCI MPoC™, including the connection to the attestation and monitoring server in the back-end system.

 For developers new to making payment acceptance apps, creating all of these different components and ensuring that they function effortlessly can create challenges.
 Difficulties could range from understanding the roles and responsibilities of all of the different actors in the payment ecosystem, to grasping all of the individual components of the transaction flow.
 Beyond this, there is the issue of anticipating potential problems that could interrupt a transaction.
 For many, this will be a whole new world of nuanced complexity.

-Satisfying multiple requirements
+Satisfying multiple requirements.

 To ensure that software used to accept SoftPOS payments is secure, functional and interoperable, there are a number of requirements that need to be met.
 Multiple components of the software for SoftPOS solutions need to be tested: